Lecturer master, Deputy head of the Institute

 Plenum, artistic mentoring, curator alumnae: exhibitions in der TANK

-Dr. Phil.
-Roman Kurzmeyer studied history, German and art history at the University of Basel and earned his doctorate with Martin Schaffner and Gottfried Boehm.
-He is curator of the Ricola Collection in Laufen, a board member of both the Camille Graeser Foundation in Zurich and the Erica Ebinger-Leutwyler Foundation in Lucerne and a member of the purchasing committee of the Kunstmuseum Liechtenstein in Vaduz.
+Dr. phil.
+Roman Kurzmeyer studied history, German philology and art history at the University of Basel and completed his doctorate under Martin Schaffner and Gottfried Boehm.
+He is curator of the Ricola Collection in Laufen, a member of the board of trustees of the Camille Graeser Foundation in Zurich, the Erica Ebinger-Leutwyler Foundation in Lucerne and a member of the acquisitions committee of the Kunstmuseum Liechtenstein in Vaduz.

-He conveys art history as a history of artistic practice, which thus encompasses both the artists and their working conditions as well as the works themselves and their public exhibition.
-Accordingly, both the working situation and the distinction between external perception of the individual artistic proposal and that of the author are considered in his student mentoring.
-His main areas of work are examinations of the influence of living and production conditions on artistic practice; the realization of exhibitions and publications; and texts on contemporary art and the recent history of exhibitions.
+Art history, as he teaches it, is a history of artistic practice and thus encompasses both the artists and their conditions of production as well as the works and their public exhibition.
+In the mentoring discussions with the students, both the work situation and the distinction between author and external perception of the individual art proposal are accordingly important.
+The focal points of his work are investigations into the influence of living and production conditions on artistic practice, the preparation of exhibitions and publications as well as texts on contemporary art and recent exhibition history.